 We know going to a new church can be intimidating – we want to let you know what to expect to help make your experience at FUMC a great one!

 We welcome and affirm all persons.
-We are intentional in being inclusive of all races and ethnicities, sexual orientations, gender identities, ages and stages of life, abilities, and socioeconomic statuses.
+We are intentional in being inclusive of all races and ethnicities, sexual orientations, gender identities, ages and stages of life, abilities and disabilities, and socioeconomic backgrounds.
 We are grounded in the gospel of Jesus Christ, which tears down walls and builds up community.
-We are progressive, relevant, and committed to seeking peace and building hope through worship, service, social justice, and education.
+We are progressive, relevant, and committed to seeking peace and building hope through worship, service, social justice and education.
 No matter where you are on your faith journey, or how you worship, we hope you will feel welcome and included.

 Nancy grew up in a family with deep United Methodist roots, but like a lot of people, she drifted away from church as a young adult.
 When she felt God nudging her to come back, she spent a lot of time visiting and learning about other denominations.
 That is when Nancy chose United Methodism because she loves the emphasis on growing in faith and serving others.
 Before following her call to ordained ministry, she taught high school English, English as a Second Language in Switzerland, and Composition at a local community college.
 Nancy also stayed home with her child until they started school.
 She first came to FUMC as the associate pastor in 2010 and was appointed lead pastor in 2018.
 Nancy loves this congregation and feels grateful every day to serve a church that is so vital, healthy, and joy-filled!
 More than anything, she believes the church should be a place of hope – hope for today and hope for the future – for all of God’s people.
 Nancy’s passions in ministry include preaching, teaching, community-building, and social justice.
 She has one college-aged child, Emmett, three cats and a dog named Turtle.